Personal Counseling Center Staff

 Micki is a Providence College alumnus with a bachelor’s degree in sociology.
 She earned her Master’s degree in social work from Rhode Island College and has over 15 years of experience in mental health/human service settings.
 Micki spent much of her time post-licensure with the Providence Center, working clinically with children, families and adults in various programs, including outpatient and in-home settings within the agency, and also has vast crisis intervention experience within an emergency room/hospital setting.
 She is experienced working with individuals and families from diverse backgrounds and utilizes a solution focused, cognitive behavioral treatment approach in her work with clients.

-image of Carolyn at desk
+image of triage counselor, Carolyn Bouley, at her desk.

 Carolyn Bouley, LMHC